MDCPS’s Newest Policy: Signs of the Times

 Nationwide, sleep deprivation in teens is a major dilemma.
 Students in content-heavy courses, such as Advanced Placement courses, can sometimes have about five hours of homework every night.
 With this massive workload, high school students are getting less sleep than ever before.
 Along with this workload, the competition of the college entrance process has made it necessary for students to get involved in as many extracurriculars and sports as possible.
 The “extra hour” would only back up students’ schedules, shifting all of their work an hour or more later.
 The end of after-school activities would coincide with the traffic rush around 5:00 p.m.
-Then, many students would use this pseudo-additional time as compensation to stay up even later into the night.
+Because they know they get to wake up later, students would then misinterpret the extra time as an excuse to go to bed even later than they already do.
 The later school times would develop even unhealthier habits for students, lasting long into their adulthood.

 Miami-Dade County Public Schools (MDCPS) cannot implement this policy for the sake of the students that work to support their families.
 About 74% of students currently enrolled in MDCPS schools live in low-income households.
 Once students reach high school, many are expected to “pull their weight” in their household by earning a part-time wage.